fmstacco/healthylife-organicshop/README.md

 ### Epic 1 - Viewing And Navigation

 * #1 As a Shopper / User I want to be able to view a list of organic products so that I can select some to purchase.

+    * At the top of the website, there is a navigation bar where the shopper / user can select to see * all products*, *organic fresh produce*, *organic groceries* and *special offers*.

 * #2 As a Shopper / User I want to be able to view individual product details so that I can see the price, description, product rating and product image.

+    *When on the products page, the Shopper / User can click on the individual product to see the product details such as description, product rating, price, image and others.

 * #3 As a Shopper / User I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I would like to purchase.

+    *At the top of the website, there is a navigation button called *special offers* where Shopper / User can quickly identify deals and special offers.

 * #4 As a Shopper / User I want to be able to easily view the total of my purchases at any time so that I can avoid spending too much.

+    * At the right corner of the screen the Shopper / User can see the total amount of the current organic products that are on the bag and also a bag icon.
+The user can also click the bag icon to see the shopping bag.

 * #22 As a Shopper / User I want to be able to view blog posts so that I can get the latest information on organic products.

+    * At the top of the website, there is a navigation button called *blog* where the Shopper / User can click and choose to see the following categories: *health advice*, *weight loss*, *recipes* or *all posts*.

 * #23 As a Shopper / User I want to receive visual feedback while interacting with the content so that I can validate how I have interacted with the page.

+    * When a Shopper / Site User interacts with the content, (i.e. deleting, updating, login, logout etc..) they receive visual feedback through flash messages saying, for example: "Removed Organic Blueberries from your bag"

 ### Epic 2 - Registration and User Accounts